ekaynar/Bigdata-deployment/README.md

 ## Overview

-This vagrant recipe is based on the vagrant recipe from `vagrant-puppet-vm` with added feature of vagrant-openstack-provider plugin.
-The plugin allows us to deploy a Hadoop cluster on an actual baremetal.
+This vagrant recipe is based on the vagrant recipe from `vagrant-puppet-vm` with added feature of vagrant-managed-servers plugin.
+The plugin allows us to deploy a Hadoop cluster on an actual baremetal servers.

 The Vagrantfile creates a BigTop Bare-metal Big-Data cluster by using BigTop puppet recipes and pulling from existing bigtop repositories.
 Big-Data enviroment may include Hadoop, Hive, Mahout..etc.